 The UK government has claimed it plans to update and modernise border control checks.
 Automated entrance and exit checks will allow authorities to count the numbers of people coming into and leaving the country.

 Travellers may be required to carry biometric passports.
 These would keep track of who is entering the country and identify those who have breached the terms of their visa.
 In theory, this should also restrict illegal immigration and make it more difficult for those with criminal convictions to cross the UK border.

 Opponents of these plans have pointed out that the UK would no longer have access to EU crime databases and that these updates could amount to nothing more than extra bureaucracy and red tape.

 Perhaps the biggest change to British border security after Brexit will be the introduction of a UK Electronic Visa Waiver (EVW) for EU citizens.
-While EU citizens will no longer be able to simply enter the UK with just a passport or an ID card, the EVW enables easy access to the country compared to having to apply for a visa.
+While European Union nationals will no longer be able to simply enter the UK with just a passport or an ID card, the EVW enables easy access to the country compared to having to apply for a visa.